 Infinite Recursion in “Game Fiction, Volume One” – Can you kill karma with a double-barrel shotgun and unlock a new past?

-Alt.Death in “Trump, Utopia or Dystopia?” – Always trust the autocrat to uphold family values and hold your best interests at heart.
+Alt.Death in “Trump, Utopia or Dystopia?” – Always trust the autocrat to uphold family values and keep your best interests at heart.

 They’re coming to get you, Barbara!
 (Coming Soon)